 I joined the project way back in early 2011 as an environment artist, and since then I’ve tried to help out wherever I can.
 I have created 3D environment assets, animations, designed and scripted functionality, helped the team develop a robust production pipeline (a problem made trickier by the fact that such a large team is distributed across so many continents and time zones), and more.
 It’s been a long journey.

-Since 2016 I have had the honour and privilege to lead the team; managing the project’s unique logistical needs, supervising production, and directing our marketing/PR efforts (and as such, I have written many, many blog posts!).
+Since 2016 I have led the team; managing the project’s unique logistical needs, supervising production, and directing our marketing/PR efforts.
+I have written several blog posts about my contribution, including the unique design challenges of the project, both technical and environment art, and animation.

 In 2019 the project was officially recognised by Cyan, creators of the original Riven.
 We will be collaborating with them to make the dream of a real-time Riven into a reality.
 I’m beyond excited.